 - Capital Improvement Program (CIP) Budget - funding for capital items like new sewers, upgrades to treatment plants, and other assets.
 The CIP also includes wet weather projects mandated by our Wet Weather Program to reduce sewer overflows into local streams and rivers.
 Our CIP budget is funded through bonds, low-interest loans through the Ohio Water Development Authority, and cash.

-MSD completes an annual financial plan to evaluate revenue needed to cover the costs of operating and maintaining the sewer district, our CIP, and payment of debt.
+MSD completes an annual review of its sewer rates to determine if any changes are necessary to cover the costs of operating and maintaining the sewer district, our CIP, and payment of debt.

 The Hamilton County Board of County Commissioners (BoCC) is responsible for approving MSD's budgets and setting rates.
 As part of the process, MSD typically submits its proposed budgets to the BoCC in August followed by meetings with the County over the next several months to finetune the proposals.
-The BoCC hosts a public hearing(s) in November or December prior to final approval of the budgets in December.
+The BoCC hosts a public hearing(s) in November or December prior to final approval of the budgets.

 The budget includes: